Western romance literature: Australian and Canadian rural romances

 Western romance literature extends beyond American settings.
 Canadian and Australian rural romance literature has also become increasingly popular, paralleling the American frontier and adhering to the same tropes and imagery.
 Australian outback romances centre around the heroine, her love interest and the severity of the unconquered landscape.
 They range in setting from the early colonisation of Australia to contemporary stories set on farms and ranches.
-According to Lauren O’Mahoney, these types of Western Romances tend to be much darker.
+According to Lauren O’Mahoney, these types of Western romances tend to be much darker.
 They emphasise a sense of mortality that is echoed in the severity of the outback where the closeness of death is constantly apparent.
 Tragedy is a far more prevalent element of Australian rural romances in which suicide, forbidden love and hopelessness are key tropes, as illustrated in Rachel Treasure's iconic Australian rural romance novel, Jillaroo (2002).

-Canadian rural romances have also had some popularity.
-Canadian writer Prairie Quinn's series, Rugged & Rich Canadian Cowboy is an erotic series of three contemporary cowboy novels.
-Bestselling author Donna Alward has also written various cowboy romance novels such as How a Cowboy Stole her Heart and Her Lone Cowboy.

 Hybridity of genre

-The Western Romance genre is by its nature a hybrid of Western and Romantic literature and it is often categorised as a subset of the former or latter.
+The Western romance genre is by its nature a hybrid of Western and romantic literature and it is often categorized as a subset of the former or latter.
 The Western genre is highly distinct, containing its own specific tropes, iconography, themes and style.
 Works classified as Westerns often bleed into many genres, categorised by sub genres such as frontier drama, melodrama, comedy, musical and romance.

 Cheri Ross surmises the conventions of traditional, early works within the genre as established by 1824.
-Such Western Romances stories tended to adhere to categories which blend the two wider genres: often led by a patriotic American ideology, a clear division between good and evil characters, a submissive heroine in need of rescue (held captive by the villainous American Indians) and the unity of the cowboy and his heroine at the narrative's conclusion.
+Such Western romances stories tended to adhere to categories which blend the two wider genres: often led by a patriotic American ideology, a clear division between good and evil characters, a submissive heroine in need of rescue (held captive by the villainous American Indians) and the unity of the cowboy and his heroine at the narrative's conclusion.

-Western Romances can be categorised into even more specific sub genre classifications.
-These include the traditional Western Romance which often incorporates tropes like saloons and bank robberies, contemporary Western Romances set in modern-day on a ranch or farm and Amish or faith based Western Romances.
+Western romances can be categorized into even more specific sub-genre classifications.
+These include the traditional Western romance which often incorporates tropes like saloons and bank robberies, contemporary Western romances set in modern-day on a ranch or farm and Amish or faith based Western romances.